qunitjs/qunitjs.com/pages/upgrade-guide-2.x.md

 This guide will assist in upgrading from QUnit 1.x to QUnit 2.x.
 All breaking changes are listed below, explaining how to upgrade your code to work with QUnit 2.x.

-Note that all the new APIs of QUnit 2.0 are already usable in QUnit 1.23.1, allowing you to migrate step by step.
-QUnit 2.0 will include a migration layer that throws descriptive errors for all deprecated methods (<code>"Global 'test()' method is removed, use 'QUnit.test() instead"</code>), to help you migrate to the new APIs.
+Note that almost all the new APIs of QUnit 2.0.0 are already usable in QUnit 1.23.1, allowing you to migrate step by step.
+The only exception is the new module hooks <code>before</code> and <code>after</code>.

+QUnit 2.0.x will include a migration layer that throws descriptive errors for all deprecated methods (<code>"Global 'test()' method is removed, use 'QUnit.test() instead"</code>), to help you migrate to the new APIs.
 QUnit 2.1+ will remove that layer, causing failures that will be more difficult to debug (<code>"ReferenceError: test is not defined"</code>).

 ## Removed globals